chef/automate/components/docs-chef-io/content/automate/ha_upgrade_introduction.md

   - Backend upgrades will restart the backend service, which take time for cluster to be in health state.
   - Backend upgrades should be performed in maintenance window.
   - Upgrade command, currently only supports minor upgrade.
+  - We recommend always performing a chef-automate backup before initiating any upgrade.
 {{< /note >}}

 - To skip user confirmation prompt in upgrade, you can pass a flag